SFDO-Community-Sprints/PMM-V4S/README.md

 Possible items to explore include the various connections after new PMM Winter release in addition to how to migrate data from V4S to PMM.
 Looking at creating a recipe doc similar to (https://powerofus.force.com/s/article/NPSP-Custom-Rllps-Recipes).

+With the PMM winter release we are looking at connecting Service Sessions object with a V4S object.

 ### Project Documentation